daenis/CR-MesoLab-Spring-PersonController.CRUD/README.md

 # CRUDApplication

 This repository provides a starter project for a CRUD application using Spring Boot, RestControllers, and H2 for an in memory database.
+When using the H2 console in the browser (eg: `localhost:8080/console`) be sure to set the `JDBC URL` to match the url defined in `application-h2.properties`.
+The default is `jdbc:h2:mem:testdb`.

 ## Exercise